Envyxking/Envyxking/README.md

-- 👋 Hi, I’m @Envyxking
+- 👋 Hi, I’m @jithin Prakash
-- 👀 I’m interested in ...ui and ux desgin
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...computer engineering
 - 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...jithincreation@gmail.com